 The HP ENVY 6075 All-in-One Printer is adequate for family use.
 It has excellent color accuracy and very good photo quality, and it has decent connectivity options and mobile app support.
 It also comes with two years of HP's Instant Ink subscription.
 Both color and black cartridges run out quickly and you may need to replace them often, resulting in a high cost-per-print.
 It has a flatbed scanner with good resolution and color depth, but its hinges can't lift high enough for textbooks or thick documents.
 Also, there's no sheetfed scanner, so if you need to scan multi-page documents, you need to do it manually.
 On the plus side, it's small and compact, so it should fit well in tight spaces.

-The HP 6075 is fairly compact and doesn't take up much space on a desk.
+The HP ENVY 6075 is fairly compact and doesn't take up much space on a desk.

-The HP 6075 has an awful cartridge system.
+The HP ENVY 6075 has an awful cartridge system.
 Its page yield for both black and color documents is very low, so you need to replace them often.
 On the upside, high-yield cartridges are available and should last longer, although we haven't tested them.
 The printer accepts third-party cartridges as well, but using them may void the warranty.
+If you want a printer with a higher page yield, check out the HP OfficeJet 250.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.